AdrienTaylor/GreedyMethods/README.txt

 Once YALMIP and the SDP solver installed, the user can put the code in the directory of his choice and execute the demo file step by step.

+Note that figures from the work were generated using Mosek (the other solvers should provide similar results; probably not with the same accuracy).

 ----- Links

 Link to YALMIP: http://users.isy.liu.se/johanl/yalmip/pmwiki.php?n=Main.Download